Master of Sacred Theology Handbook for Pastors

 Core Course Requirements

 Once a pastor has decided to pursue the STM, he is encouraged to take both courses as soon as possible.
-Both courses will be offered as regularly as manpower permits.
+Both courses will be offered annually either face-to-face or online.

 Declared Areas of Focus